Heresy concerning God

 TO TEACH HERESY

 ("the trinity" teaching is that "the first person" sent "the second person" to cause the birth of "the third person" (wresting Luke 1v30-35)…..it is "a mystery", as its proponents claim, identifying it with "MYSTERY, BABYLON THE GREAT", Revelation 17v5.
-'Babylon' sig. 'confusion'.
+'Babylon' sig. 'confusion').

 But the Scriptures do not teach such a self-contradictory doctrine.
-(Note John 17v3 - "And this is life eternal, that they might KNOW THEE, THE ONLY TRUE GOD, and Jesus Christ whom thou hast sent".
-God has provided His Son, through holy spirit power).
+Note John 17v3 - "And this is life eternal, that they might KNOW THEE, THE ONLY TRUE GOD, and Jesus Christ whom thou hast sent".
+God has provided His Son, through holy spirit power.

 1st John 5v7 - "For there are three that bear record in heaven, the Father, the Word, and the Holy Ghost: and these three are one".

 EXPLANATION.
-These words, and the first words of v8 - "And there are three that bear witness in earth" do not appear in any Greek manuscript earlier that the 15th century AD.
+These words, and the first words of v8 - "And there are three that bear witness in earth" do not appear in any Greek manuscript earlier than the 15th century AD.
 They are OMITTED in the Revised and other versions.
 Verses 7 & 8 should read-

 "For there are three that bear record, the spirit, and the water, and the blood: and these three agree in one".
 They agree to the one thing, i.e. that Jesus Christ the Son of God has come to redeem us - see v4-6, 9-11.
+For more specific details,

 Matthew 28v19 -"...teach all nations, baptizing them in the name of the Father, and of the Son, and of the Holy Spirit".